The skilled program is currently closed to offshore applicants.

 |Skilled Regional (Provisional) visa (subclass 491)||This visa is a provisional visa that allows nominated skilled workers to work and live in regional Queensland for five years, and is a pathway to permanent residency.
 Employment can be undertaken in the following ways:

-To be eligible for Queensland nomination, you must meet both the Australian Department of Home Affairs (DHA) criteria and Business and Skilled Migration Queensland (BSMQ) criteria for your chosen visa category.
+To be eligible for Queensland nomination, you must meet both the Australian Department of Home Affairs (HA) criteria and Business and Skilled Migration Queensland (BSMQ) criteria for your chosen visa category.

 - have a points test result of 65 or higher, inclusive of state nomination points